squaresLab/ProbabilisticModel_Saner2018/README.md

 The scripts are documented internally and have numbers that show the order in which they should be executed.

-The QATestSuites are the held-out test suites used to evaluate quality of the patches found.
+The QATestSuites folder contains the held-out test suites used to evaluate quality of the patches found.
+The version of Evosuite used to build this test suites (1.0.3, latest when this study began) requires Java 8.

+The Patches folder contains the modified patched files.
+These patches are built using Java 7

 analyzedRepos.txt shows the git repos that were analyzed to build the corpus of this paper.
 These were the most stared projects in August 2016.